etijskens/et-micc/tutorials/tutorial-1/TUTORIAL-1-2.rst

    a_dot_b = dot(a,b)

 .. note::
-   This implementation is naive for many reasons:
+   This dot product implementation is naive for many reasons:

    * Python is very slow at executing loops, as compared to Fortran or C++.
    * The objects we are passing in are plain Python :py:obj:`list`s.
 A :py:obj:`list` is a very powerfull data structure, with array-like properties, but it is not exactly an array.
 A :py:obj:`list` is in fact an array of pointers to Python objects, and therefor list elements can reference anything, not just a numeric value as we would expect from an array.
-Elements being pointers, looping over the array elements implies non-contiguous memory access, another source of inefficiency.
+With elements being pointers, looping over the array elements implies non-contiguous memory access, another source of inefficiency.
    * The dot product is a subject of Linear Algebra.
 Many excellent libraries have been designed for this purpose.
 Numpy_ should be your starting